Mädchen in Uniform: Reaction

-The film had some impact in the Berlin lesbian clubs, but was largely eclipsed by the ongoing cult success of Der blaue Engel (1930).
+The film had some impact in the Berlin lesbian clubs, but was largely eclipsed by the ongoing cult success of The Blue Angel (1930).
 The film did, however, generate large amounts of fan mail to the stars from all over Germany and was considered a success throughout much of Europe.
 The goodnight kiss Hertha Thiele (Manuela) received from Dorothea Wieck (Fräulein von Bernburg) was especially popular.
 One distributor even asked for more footage of other kisses like it to splice into prints of the film.

 From its premiere at the Capitol cinema in Berlin until 1934, the film is said to have grossed some 6,000,000 ℛℳ.
 Despite the collective nature of the filming for which cast and crew received only a quarter of the normal wage, none saw a share of the six million Reichsmarks and Thiele later hinted that the profits had been mostly retained by the producers.

 The film was distributed outside Germany and was a huge success in Romania.
 During a 1980 interview, Thiele said the school play scene caused a "longstockings and kissing" cult when the film was first shown there.
 It was also distributed in Japan, the United States, England and France.